 The Opera House is close to the Deansgate Station and also the Oxford Road station is 10 mins away.
 Piccadilly train station is only 1 mile from the theatre.

-Bars are open before performances
+Bars are open before performances and at the interval.

-For detailed access information please visit the theatre's access page: www.atgtickets.com/venues/opera-house-manchester/access/
+For detailed access information please visit the theatre's access page: www.atgtickets.com/venues/palace-theatre-manchester/info/